 In 1907 lumber baron Robert Whiteside and his wife Sophia purchased the Markell house.
 It was a sign of the times.
 In the early 1890s, development began east of Twentieth Avenue East, where Duluthians who made their fortunes in the 1890s began to build the stately mansions of Duluth’s East End and Hunter’s Park.
 Developers lured many of Asthabula Heights’ high-profile residents to make their new neighborhoods more attractive to buyers.
 They even went as far as to offer Duluth’s elite free land or to pay for building materials to prompt them to move.

 By the 1920s most original residents of Ashtabula Heights had either died, moved back East, or relocated either to Hunter’s Park or the East End.
 Downtown living and opulent townhouses such as Ashtabula Flats had gone out of fashion as well.
 Many of the old homes, too expensive for upkeep by individual families, were subdivided into boarding houses.
 Maintenance was neglected or compromised due to costs.
-Over the years they lost their architectural integrity and and many became all but inhabitable.
+Over the years they lost their architectural integrity and many became all but inhabitable.

-As St. Mary’s and Miller Memorial hospitals developed and grew, more of theses homes were destroyed to make room for the expanding health care campuses.
+As St. Mary’s and Miller Memorial hospitals developed and grew, more of these homes were destroyed to make room for the expanding health care campuses.
 Few Ashtabula Heights homes survive today.
 The Bell House, once the jewel of Ashtabula Heights, is hardly recognizable today in its current incarnation as the Dougherty Funeral Home, but Salter Terrace at 301–307 East Third Street retains its 19th century charm.
 Most of what was once Ashtabula Heights is now covered by the footprint of the Essentia Health System.